KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 #### Overriding Rule

 A glTF scene might reference resources already containing XMP metadata.
-A relevant example would be an image node referencing a PNG file with embedded XMP metadata.
+A relevant example would be an image object referencing a PNG file with embedded XMP metadata.
 When this happens the XMP metadata specified in the glTF manifest takes precedence over the metadata embedded in the referenced resource.

 #### Transferring and merging metadata